-Dr. Makary is a champion of lifestyle medicine and the re-design of how people interface with the health care system.
-As gastrointestinal surgeon, he is a strong proponent of healthy foods and the impact of the microbiome on health.
-Dr. Makary advises several businesses on how to find quality care and use a holistic approach to healthy living.
+Dr. Makary is a champion of the re-design of how people interface with the health care system.
+A cancer specialist, he has a strong interest in the epidemiology of cancer, public health strategies to address obesity, the burden of commodities in low-income, frail, and minority communities, and antimicrobial resistance.
+Dr. Makary is also a strong proponent of healthy foods and the impact of the microbiome on disease.

-Dr. Makary was the lead author the Surgical Checklist and later served in leadership with Atul Gawande on the World Health Organization Surgery Checklist project.
-Makary has published more than 250 scientific articles, including articles on health care transparency, vulnerable populations, and health reform.
-His newest book, The Price We Pay, released Sept 2019, tells the stories of health care’s disruptive innovators and the new movement to restore medicine to its mission.
+Dr. Makary was the lead author the original articles describing a surgical checklist and later served in leadership with Atul Gawande on the World Health Organization (W.H.O.)
+Surgery Checklist project.
+Makary has published more than 250 scientific articles, including articles on health care transparency, public health policy, and health reform.

 Honors and Awards